Arronk/My-Coding-Journey/LogR3.md

 of the simulations to see what effect changes in different variables had on the timesteps.I did not expect the results from the aspect ratio plot.
 Also now only have 1 javascript project left before I get my first FCC cert!

+## Day 8: 07/11/2018

+### Progress: Got my first FCC Certificate FINALLY!!

+Well i'm very happy tonight that I managed to knock out the cash register problem in about 3-4 hours and claimed my first certificate with Freecodecamp!
+Happy to finally have at least one of the certificates under my belt after numerous detours to other courses over the past 12 months.